Joseph Parry: Professor and doctor of music

 Parry worked at Aberystwyth from 1874 to 1881.
 In addition to his university duties, Parry frequently travelled as an adjudicator and conducting concerts of his compositions.
 (Note: The relationship between Parry and the college was less than harmonious.
 The college hoped to produce teachers of music, not performers.
 Parry's travel throughout the country for concerts and other musical interests outside of the college seemed "ostentatious" to those in charge.
 It was also feared, given Parry's reputation in Wales, that mostly music students would apply for studies, thus turning the university into a music school only.
 In 1878, the college sought to limit Parry's ability to perform publicly to when the college was not in session.
 When Parry accepted the position at Aberystwyth, his income was cut almost in half.
 The demands of the college allowed him very little opportunity to make up this difference by concert work.)
 (Note: The college itself was not on stable financial ground; it was founded with private donations and not receiving any government monies at the time.
 When the college applied for a government grant, the request was refused.
 Tuitions did not cover operating expenses and the college building itself had yet to be completed in 1877.
 The next year, a bazaar was held to raise money to buy an organ for the music department, since there was none.)
 He received his doctorate from Cambridge in 1878.
 At the time a candidate was required to compose a short oratorio and to have the work publicly performed; the normal method was to have one of the college Chapel Choirs perform the oratorio.
 But Parry obtained the services of many Welsh singers; 100 made the trip to Cambridge to perform Parry's oratorio.
-When Parry resigned his position at Aberystwyth University in 1880, he opened his own academy of music in the town.
+When Parry resigned his position at University College Wales, Aberystwyth in 1880, he opened his own academy of music in the town.